illustrated books for people who love languages

 Why the bilingual format?

-Our formal commitment to the bilingual format allows us to walk our talk, since it fosters parity between the original language and its English translation.
+We value the natural parity of the bilingual format, with its consistent pairing of an original text and its translation on the page.
+Rather than conceiving of translation as an act of ‘targeting’ towards a language, we aspire toward a more circular exchange.
+Our translators render texts both toward English, and away from it (including, but not limited to, diasporic writers who write in English and wish to have their work re-located in their culture of origin).
+As a result, English functions as a common thread in our publications but it is not the final goal.
 We believe this approach best supports our mission to build a book ecosystem that not only broadens the English-speaking literary landscape but, in this broadening, cross-examines imbalances of power and our preconceptions about people who are different from us.
 It has never been more important for voices in languages other than English to be seen, heard, and read globally, especially in an American context.

 Who do we partner with?

-Stenen Press is eager to partner with organizations who share a commitment to promoting intercultural dialogue and understanding.
+Stenen Press is eager to partner with organizations that share a commitment to promoting intercultural dialogue and understanding.
 The Press actively seeks other organizations and communities that support the production of works in translation.
 These include, but are not limited to, other literary presses, translation collectives, local independent bookstores, fellowship/residency programs, academic institutions, embassies, and non-governmental organizations.
-We see a strong connection between supporting literary translation and supporting the people most impacted by the inequities of a bordered world; as such, we are on the lookout for partnership opportunities with organizations that support migrant and refugee communities as well as stateless peoples more broadly.
+We see a strong connection between supporting literary translation and supporting the people most impacted by the inequities of a bordered world.
+Stenen Press is also a proud supporter of Afikra, Malala Fund, and Doctors without Borders.

 Our mission: